yosharepoint/create-react-app-typescript/README.md

-# `react-scripts-ts`
+# `react-scripts-ts-sp`

-Create React apps (with Typescript) with no build configuration.
+Create React apps (with SharePoint and Typescript) with no build configuration.

 _Do you know react and want to try out typescript?
 Or do you know typescript and want to try out react?_ Get all the benefits from `create-react-app` but you use typescript! 🚀